|Reservations||Buddhist words||Yoga terms|

 Metacognition › Refers to thinking about cognition (memory, perception, calculation, association, etc.) itself.
 Metacognition can be divided into two types of knowledge › explicit, conscious, factual knowledge; and implicit, unconscious, procedural knowledge.
 The ability to think about thinking is unique to sapient species and indeed is one of the definitions of sapience.
 Metacognition is practiced to attempt to regulate one's own cognition, and maximize one's potential to think, learn and process stimuli from the surroundings.

-Methodology › Strictly speaking is the study and knowledge of methods; but the term is frequently used pretentiously to indicate a method or a set of methods.
+Methodology › strictly speaking, is the study and knowledge of methods; but the term is frequently used pretentiously to indicate a method or a set of methods.
 In other words, it is the study of techniques for problem-solving and seeking answers, as opposed to the techniques themselves.
+So, it is a body of methods, rules, and postulates employed by a discipline; a particular procedure or set of procedures; the analysis of the principles or procedures of inquiry in a particular field.

 Mind map › (or mind-map) A diagram used for linking words and ideas to a central key word or idea.
 It is used to visualize, classify, structure, and generate ideas, as well as an aid in study, problem solving, and decision making.